mochsalim/InstaScrape/README.md

 * Job queue to handle multiple download tasks 🏃🏻‍
 * Good exceptions handling ⚠️
 * Download posts created in a particular time period 🕓
+* Download large amount of media at once
 * Detect and Skip existing files automatically to avoid re-downloading
 * Simple to use API
 * Simple to use CLI (use symbols)